IntelSmartEdge/profiles/README.md

 1. uOS starts, fetches and executes `bootstrap.sh`.
    1. `bootstrap.sh` executes `pre.sh`, `profile.sh`, and `post.sh`
+      1. `pre.sh` will execute `create_seo_partitions.sh`
+         - Specify a device/disk (eg /dev/sda)
+         - Checks if a device/disk (if specified) is above the threshold (currently set to 500 GB)
+         - If it is below the threshold, creating LVM snapshots will not be available and the whole device/disk will be partitioned
+         - If it is above the threshold, half of the total capacity of the device/disk (specified or not) will be used for LVM snapshots
    1. `profile.sh` executes two files in order to provision the EK:
       1. `provision_seo_common.sh`
          - SSH key generation